-The Superintendent or designee shall be responsible for implementing the District’s free and reduced-price food services policy.
+The Superintendent shall be responsible for implementing the District’s free and reduced-price food services policy.

 Eligibility Criteria and Selection of Children